 Commerce developed a list of over 1,300 contacts consisting of members of the public; non-profit entities; state and federal agencies; and various other organizations that play a role in the development of a comprehensive housing, community, and economic development strategy for Montana.
 The stakeholders are notified of all aspects of the development of the Annual Action Plan, including invitations to attend public hearings and the notice of availability of draft documents for review and comment.
 A webinar and teleconference capabilities are provided during all meetings and hearings, and all meeting materials, minutes, and transcripts are available via the Commerce website.
-Comments considered and responses provided are included in Attachment B.
+Comments will be considered, and responses will be provided in Attachment B of the final version of this document.

-The public comment period for the Draft 2019-2020 Annual Action Plan was advertised on July 9, 2019, began July 10, 2019, and ended August 9, 2019.
-Individuals and interested organizations were encouraged to provide public input during the public comment period and during a public hearing August 2, 2019, at 10:30 a.m. in conference room 228 at 301 South Park Ave Helena, MT.
-All public comments and views submitted during the comment period and public hearing were used to determine the goals and priorities of the Annual Action Plan.
+The public comment period for the Draft 2019-2020 Annual Action Plan was advertised on July 9, 2019, began July 10, 2019 through August 9, 2019.
+Individuals and interested organizations were encouraged to provide public input for the development of this document.
+A public hearing was held August 2, 2019, at 10:30 a.m. in conference room 228 at 301 South Park Ave Helena, MT.
+Public comments and views submitted during the public hearing and comment period will be used in determining the goals and priorities of the Annual Action Plan documents.